hamidrgh/EnsembleTools/docs/Global_analysis.rst

 Global sasa distribution
 ---------------------------
-The acronym "SASA" stands for "Solvent Accessible Surface Area" and refers to the surface area of a molecule that is accessible to the solvent.
-At the conformational level, "total SASA" indicates the total surface area accessible to the solvent for each conformation in the molecule's trajectory, while at the residue level, it is calculated by summing the solvent-accessible surface areas of all residues within the molecule, providing a measure of the accessibility of individual residues to the solvent.
-We initially analyzed this feature for each conformation and subsequently for each residue, resulting in the following graphs.
+The acronym 'SASA' stands for 'Solvent Accessible Surface Area,' which denotes the surface area of a molecule that is accessible to the solvent.
+The Shrake-Rupley algorithm in MDTraj calculates the SASA based on the positions of atoms and the probe radius used for the calculation.
+At the conformational level, 'total SASA' indicates the overall surface area accessible to the solvent for each conformation within the molecule's trajectory.
+At the residue level, it is computed by aggregating the solvent-accessible surface areas of all residues, providing insights into the accessibility of individual residues to the solvent.
+We initially analyzed this feature for each conformation and subsequently for each residue, leading to the creation of the following graphs.

 *"bins": Number of bins for the histogram; default is 50.*